Communication and Cooperation for Aggression, Fear, Frustration, and Manners

 Professional dog trainer and author Grisha Stewart has a unique perspective on life with dogs and reactivity.
 Her training style focuses on using clear communication and empowerment to improve the whole family's quality of life, including humans, dogs, and any other species that shares your home.

-Grisha will be teaching several BAT Teamwork dog training seminars in 2016, donating to local animal shelters and rescues along the way.
+Grisha will be teaching BAT Teamwork dog training seminars in 2018, with a portion of proceeds donated to local animal shelters and rescues at most locations.

 Click to see all dates and locations.

 What Will I Learn?

 These 2-hour seminars are packed with information on how to solve behavior problems and build a reliable relationship with your dog.
 This seminar explores some fundamental techniques and ideas that will put you in a better position to train at home or in group classes with a local dog trainer, and includes some info on Grisha's BAT 2.0 technique for dog reactivity and socialization.
 Professional dog trainers are also encouraged to attend because these are non-standard ideas that may change the way you teach.